Curling is also played in wheelchairs.

 Curling is one of the more affordable wheelchair sports since it requires very little equipment – only a delivery stick.
 You can use your everyday wheelchair, whether it is electric or manual.

 Come and discover curling in the Sous-Moulin rink and join the section!
 Training is on Mondays and Wednesdays from 8:30 pm to 10 pm.
 You will be able to join a team, take part in the club championships and Geneva cup, and share moments of conviviality.
 All areas of the rink – including the restaurant – are accessible to people with reduced mobility.
+After a bit of practice, you can also take part in para-curling tournaments and play against other wheelchair teams.
+After a bit of practice, you can also take part in para-curling tournaments and play against other wheelchair teams.

 Section members benefit from a reduced membership fee.